 Anyone who knows Nigel will be aware of how involved he is in the local community – always helping out at events, supporting local good causes and looking after the Scout Group in Pewsey – as well as running the Christmas Day Lunch for the communities in the Vale of Pewsey.
 Surprisingly, Nigel isn’t a born and bred Pewsey man.
 He was born in Germany as his father was in the army, and then moved to Guernsey.
-At 24 he joined the army and ended up in Tidworth and 30 years ago, he travelled over the hill from Tidworth to Pewsey and met his wife-to-be, Sally.
+At 24 he joined the army and ended up in Tidworth and 30 years ago, he travelled over the hill from Tidworth to Pewsey and met his wife-to-be, Sandy.
 And the rest is, as they say, history.

 Although Nigel was in the Army for many years, including serving in Northern Ireland for 5 years, prior to joining up he had trained and worked as a butcher.
 So, when he was made redundant in 2008 and the Pewsey Vale Butchers shop in Pewsey came up for sale, he jumped at the chance to take it on.
 He and Mike moved location from Pewsey to Marr Green Farm Shop in Burbage earlier this year.